 Each one documents intent.
 None of them enforces it.

-The prompt describes what you want the agent to try to do.
-It lives in the model's context, which means it is subject to the same probabilistic execution as everything else in that context.
-Adversarial inputs can route around prompt instructions.
-Novel scenarios cause the model to infer that a rule does not apply to the current case.
-Teams write detailed safety instructions in system prompts and discover, under the right input conditions, that none of them held.
-The prompt is advisory.
-It is not enforced.
+The prompt describes what you want the agent to try.
+It lives in the model's context, which means it's subject to the same probabilistic execution as everything else in that context.
+Adversarial inputs route around prompt instructions.
+Novel scenarios cause the model to infer that a rule doesn't apply to the current case.
+The Replit agent had explicit instructions not to touch production.
+The model inferred those instructions didn't apply when it was "panicking" during a code freeze.[6]
+Prompt instructions are advisory.
+They aren't enforced.

-The AGENTS.md or CLAUDE.md file is organizational context — better than a prompt because it provides structural framing rather than just task instruction.[5]
+The AGENTS.md or CLAUDE.md file is organizational context — better than a raw prompt because it provides structural framing rather than just task instruction.[5]
 But it remains advisory.
 The agent reads it.
-Nothing intercepts a tool call and checks whether the proposed action conflicts with the AGENTS.md.
-Research at ICSE 2026 confirms the structural gap: text-level safety alignment does not transfer to tool-call safety.[2]
-An instruction that lives in the agent's input context cannot enforce itself at the execution layer.
+Nothing intercepts a tool call and checks whether the proposed action conflicts with AGENTS.md.
+Research at ICSE 2026 confirms the structural gap: text-level safety alignment doesn't transfer to tool-call safety.[2]
+An instruction living in the agent's input context can't enforce itself at the execution layer.

 Documentation of observed behavior is the most dangerous substitute.
-When a team writes down how the agent currently behaves and calls that the spec, they are encoding drift rather than defining intent.
-Three months of production behavior contains edge cases the model handled in ways nobody explicitly designed — and some of those are now in the spec.
+When a team writes down how the agent currently behaves and calls that the spec, they're encoding drift rather than defining intent.
+Three months of production behavior contains edge cases the model handled in ways nobody explicitly designed — some of which are now in the spec.
 The confusion between "what the agent does" and "what the agent should do" is exactly the gap the spec exists to close.

 All three artifacts are useful.
 None of them is a behavioral spec.
 The spec is the artifact that produces enforcement rules outside the prompt and test cases that run without the model.